What is an API?

 API is an acronym for Application Programming Interface.

-It enables communication between two separate software system.
+It enables communication and data exchange between two separate software systems.
 A software system implementing an API contains functions/sub-routines which can be executed by another software system.

-API testing is focused on the functionality of the software's business logic and it is entirely different from GUI testing.
-It mainly concentrates on the business logic layer of the software architecture.
+API testing is entirely different from GUI testing and mainly concentrates on the business logic layer of the software architecture.
 This testing won't concentrate on the look and feel of an application.

 Output of API could be